ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **Sharepoint Online** as the collection type, enter the following information:

 1. Complete the following fields in **Enter your credentials**:
-    -  **Username** - The username of the SharePoint user with  access to all sites and lists that need to be crawled and indexed, for example `<crawl_username>@<company_name>.onmicrosoft.com`.
+    - **Username**: The username of the SharePoint user with  access to all sites and lists that need to be crawled and indexed, for example `<crawl_username>@<company_name>.onmicrosoft.com`.
-    -  **Password** - The password of the SharePoint user.
+    - **Password**: The password of the SharePoint user.
 This value is never returned and is used only when creating or modifying credentials.
 1. Complete the following fields in **Specify what you want to crawl**:
-    -  **Site Collection Url** - The SharePoint web service URL, for example `https://<organization_name>.com`.
+    - **Site Collection Url**: The SharePoint web service URL, for example `https://<organization_name>.com`.
-    -  **Site Collection Name** - The name you must obtain from site collection settings.
+    - **Site Collection Name**: The name you must obtain from site collection settings.
 The name the site collection uses.
 1. Optional Set the following switch in **Proxy settings**:
-    -  **Enable proxy settings** - By default, is set to **Off**.
+    - **Enable proxy settings**: By default, is set to **Off**.
 Enable this option when you are using the proxy server to access the data source server.
-         -  **Username** - Optional: The proxy server username to authenticate, if the proxy server requires authentication.
+         - **Username**: Optional: The proxy server username to authenticate, if the proxy server requires authentication.
 If you do not know your username, you can obtain it from the administrator of your proxy server.
-         -  **Password** - Optional: The proxy server password to authenticate, if the proxy server requires authentication.
+         - **Password**: Optional: The proxy server password to authenticate, if the proxy server requires authentication.
 If you do not know your password, you can obtain it from the administrator of your proxy server.
-         -  **Proxy server host name or IP address** - The host name or the IP address of the proxy server.
+         - **Proxy server host name or IP address**: The host name or the IP address of the proxy server.
-         -  **Proxy server port number** -  The network port that you want to connect to on the proxy server.
+         - **Proxy server port number**: The network port that you want to connect to on the proxy server.
 1. Optional: Set the following switch in **Security**:
-    -  **Enable Document Level Security** - By default, this switch is set to **Off**.
+    - **Enable Document Level Security**: By default, this switch is set to **Off**.
 You must enable this option to activate document level security, and after enabling it, you must supply the application ID.
 When this option is enabled, your users can crawl and query content that they have access to.
 For more information, see [About document level security](#configuredls).
-        - **Application ID** - The Azure ID assigned to the application, upon registration.
+        - **Application ID**: The Azure ID assigned to the application, upon registration.
 Obtain the Application ID from the SharePoint administrator.
 If you are configuring document level security in SharePoint Online, see [App registration with SharePoint Online](#register-sp) for instructions.
 1. Click **Finish**.